socialgene/socialgene.github.io/docs/precomputed_databases/2023_v0.4.1/aws/aws_instructions.md

 # Access Neo4j

 Now there is a running SocialGene database on the EC2 instance.
+The default username and password for the Neo4j browser are `neo4j`.
+On first login you will be prompted to change the password.

  From here you can:

 - Download SocialGene's Python package and use the `socialgene` command line tool to interact with the database from within the EC2 instance.
 - Modify the security group settings to allow access to the Neo4j browser from your IP address and access the Neo4j browser from your local machine.